 Instead of the frequency of notifications you push out, it is important to know how many of them are actually getting delivered.
 Push notifications might not really get delivered to your target audience because of various reasons – network or simply because they have been disabled.

 Tracking this number will let you know just how many of your customers or target audience are active.
 This data can then be further segregated to identify those who should be approached via other means of communication.

-The open and click through rates enable you to test, analyse and identify what your customers are more likely to engage with – what kind of message works the best, which day or time suits them the most, etc.
+The open and click-through rates enable you to test, analyze and identify what your customers are more likely to engage with – what kind of message works the best, which day or time suits them the most, etc.